 Please leave an honest review on iTunes or Stitcher and join the mailing list at http://creativeyarnentrepreneur.com/list.
 I’ll let people on the list know in advance about special guests and topics so you can share your questions.

-Sharing is caring!
 You can subscribe to the Creative Yarn Entrepreneur Show on iTunes or Stitcher!
 And, of course, you can listen to today’s episode from within the post.
 This Week’s Episode This week I share an interview with Lindsay Lewchuk, the owner of Knit Eco Chic.
-Lindsay was previously a guest in Episode 12, where I interviewed the organizers of the …
+Lindsay was previously a guest in Episode 12, where I interviewed the organizers of the Indie Design Gift-a-Long. …